noah-maupu/projet_hive/README.md

 This project have some main objectives :

 ## Constraints
+### Constraints on the system
 The main constraints of the project are :
-- Being autonomous
+- **Being autonomous**

-The system has a battery, that have to recharge thanks to a solar panel.
+*The system has a battery, that have to recharge thanks to a solar panel.*
-- Low consumption
+- **Low consumption**

-The system has to be energy efficient, to match with the previous point and last the longest time possible before be recharged.
+*The system has to be energy efficient, to match with the previous point and last the longest time possible before being recharged.*

+### Constraints on the data

 # Components

 ## Microcontroller

 ## Sensors

 # Code